tedivm/puppet-rsnapshot/README.md

 * **Sender only rsync.** One of the biggest threats with rsync access is the potential to overwrite existing files on the system to gain unauthorized access.
-This module uses a wrapper script around rsync on the client side which essentially makes it read only.
+This module uses a wrapper script around rsync on the client side to make it a read only user.

 ## Setup